 If you’ve ever seen the “greaser” hairstyles of the past, then you’ve seen oil-based pomades in action.
-Either grease or petroleum go into these products, and this makes them great for molding your hair and long-lasting shine.
+Either grease or petroleum goes into these products, and this makes them great for molding your hair and long-lasting shine.

 Another benefit of oil-based pomades is that they typically cost less than water-based products.
 Of course, you get what you pay for.
 The problem with this type of pomade is that its ingredients are insoluble in water.
 This means you’ll need something harsh to wash it out.

 Unfortunately, anything strong enough to remove oil-based pomade will remove your hair’s natural oils.
-For those who opt out of hardened chemicals that can remove the product, clogged pores will become a problem.
+For those who opt-out of hardened chemicals that can remove the product, clogged pores will become a problem.
 Do you know what clogged pores lead to?

+Acne.
 Is that really going to help you attract the girls?
 Pimples will tend to show up on your forehead and scalp when you don’t fully wash this product out.
-In the end, saving a few bucks doesn’t seem like incentive enough for this hassle.
+In the end, saving a few bucks doesn’t seem like an incentive enough for this hassle.

 You won’t get the same hold provided by oil-based pomades by using water-based products.
 Fortunately, you’ll get pretty damned close.
 In fact, simply using more of the product or experimenting with wet and dry hair can help you achieve all the same benefits.
 Yes, this includes shine and hold.